OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 The software protection scheme must be designed to protect against clearly defined threats - otherwise it is no more than a random collection of anti-debugging tricks.
 The OWASP Reverse Engineering and Code Modification Prevention Project [1] lists the following potential threats associated with reverse engineering and tampering:

-**Spoofing Identity**

-Attackers may attempt to modify the mobile application code on a victim’s device to force the application to transmit a user’s authentication credentials (username and password) to a third party malicious site.
+- Spoofing Identity - Attackers may attempt to modify the mobile application code on a victim’s device to force the application to transmit a user’s authentication credentials (username and password) to a third party malicious site.
 Hence, the attacker can masquerade as the user in future transactions;

-**Tampering**

-Attackers may wish to alter higher-level business logic embedded within the application to gain some additional value for free.
+- Tampering - Attackers may wish to alter higher-level business logic embedded within the application to gain some additional value for free.
 For instance, an attacker may alter digital rights management code embedded in a mobile application to attain digital assets like music for free;

-**Repudiation**

-Attackers may disable logging or auditing controls embedded within the mobile application to prevent an organization from verifying that the user performed particular transactions;
+- Repudiation - Attackers may disable logging or auditing controls embedded within the mobile application to prevent an organization from verifying that the user performed particular transactions;

-**Information Disclosure**

-Attackers may modify a mobile application to disclose highly sensitive assets contained within the mobile application.
+- Information Disclosure - Attackers may modify a mobile application to disclose highly sensitive assets contained within the mobile application.
 Assets of interest include: digital keys, certificates, credentials, metadata, and proprietary algorithms;

-**Denial of Service**

-Attackers may alter a mobile device application and force it to periodically crash or permanently disable itself to prevent the user from accessing online services through their device;
+- Denial of Service - Attackers may alter a mobile device application and force it to periodically crash or permanently disable itself to prevent the user from accessing online services through their device;

-**Elevation of Privilege**

-Attackers may modify a mobile application and redistribute it in a repackaged form to perform actions that are outside of the scope of what the user should be able to do with the app.
+- Elevation of Privilege - Attackers may modify a mobile application and redistribute it in a repackaged form to perform actions that are outside of the scope of what the user should be able to do with the app.

 #### Types of Defenses